 - (a) Base salary: Base salaries are based on a blend of factors, including market data for the role, individual contributions and experience, performance, and internal equity. - (b) Annual incentives: Annual incentive opportunities focus executives on achieving annual financial and strategic goals that drive long-term shareholder value.
 Award opportunities are based on an executive's role within the Company.
 Performance is assessed relative to a combination of Company and individual performance goals.
-Pre-determined Company performance measures and thresholds, target and maximum performance levels are approved at the beginning of the calendar year by the Compensation Committee based on ICC's annual business plan and consistent with market practice. - (c) Long-term incentives: Long-term incentives have been designed to motivate executives to execute on longer-term financial and strategic growth goals that drive shareholder value creation and support the Company's retention strategy.
+Pre-determined Company performance measures and thresholds, target, and maximum performance levels are approved at the beginning of the calendar year by the Compensation Committee based on the Company's annual business plan and consistent with market practice. - (c) Long-term incentives: Long-term incentives have been designed to motivate executives to execute on longer-term financial and strategic growth goals that drive shareholder value creation and support the Company's retention strategy.
 The criteria used to determine the awards is consistent with the individual and Company performance targets established in our discretionary executive bonus program, contemplating a three-year performance cycle relative to market and Company performance targets, and are based on a percentage of salary.
-In April 2020, executives were granted long-term incentive award in the form of Restricted Stock Units (RSUs).
-Accordingly, Mr. Sutherland received 7,200 RSUs, Mr. Schmeichel received 2,442 RSUs, and Mr. Smith received 2,279 RSUs, respectively.
-The awards were recommended by the Compensation Committee and approved by the Board of Directors on March 10, 2020.
+In April 2021, executives were granted long-term incentive award in the form of Restricted Stock Units (RSUs).
+Accordingly, Mr. Sutherland received 2,500 RSUs, Messrs.
+Schmeichel and Smith received 2,500 RSUs, respectively.
+The awards were recommended by the Compensation Committee and approved by the Board of Directors on March 2, 2021.
 The awards will vest over a three-year period.

-Fiscal 2020 Payout under Executive Discretionary Performance Bonus Program
+Fiscal 2021 Payout under Executive Discretionary Performance Bonus Program

-The Compensation Committee considered the following targets and weighting (as a percentage of base salary), based on Statutory Accounting results of Illinois Casualty Company, when establishing potential awards for 2020.
-Annual targets and weighting were approved by the Board of Directors on March 10, 2020.
+The Compensation Committee considered the following targets and weighting (as a percentage of base salary), based on Statutory Accounting results of Illinois Casualty Company, when establishing potential awards for 2021.
+Annual targets and weighting were approved by the Board of Directors on March 2, 2021.
 As set forth in the discretionary program, a combined ratio over 100 would yield a negative impact on the bonus; -2% for every point over 100.
 Further, if Risk Based Capital erodes, there would not be a payout for this category.